finnp/postgres-blob-store/Readme.md

 # postgres-blob-store

-This module tries to be a Postgres implementation of [abstract-blob-store](https://github.com/maxogden/abstract-blob-store).
+This module is a PostgresSQL implementation of [abstract-blob-store](https://github.com/maxogden/abstract-blob-store) and passes its tests.

 Right now it doesn't use `bytea`, but is saving the binary files in `text` format as `base64` Strings.

 It is very experimental, since I have no clue about PostgresSQL.
 Your can install it with `npm install postgres-blob-store`.
-Please send pull requests :)

 ## Usage

 Right now the usage looks like this, however if possible I would like to get rid of the callback structure in the beginning.
-Note tat the `hash` is only a random value right now.

 ```js
 var blob = require('postgres-blob-store')